mist64/cbmbus_doc/4 Standard Serial.md

 ### Errors

-As discussed earlier, the sender has to pull CLK and the receiver has to pull DATA at the beginning of a transmission.
-If either of these events does not happen, it is an error condition, which will be detected through a 256 µs timeout.
+There are several possible error conditions:

-* If the receiver does not exist, DATA will not get pulled.
-This is a "DEVICE NOT PRESENT" error.
+* If at the beginning of a transmission, none of the receivers exist, DATA will not get pulled.
+After a timeout of 256 µs, this will cause a "DEVICE NOT PRESENT" error.
+This also applies to the transmission of a command: All devices are required to pull DATA in this case, and if DATA remains at 0, it means that there no devices connected at all.

-* If the sender does not exist, CLK will not get pulled.
-This is also a "DEVICE NOT PRESENT" error.
-* There is a special case where a sender does not have any data and decides not to pull CLK: To distinguish this from the "DEVICE NOT PRESENT" error, it may only do this when asked to send data from a [layer 3](https://www.pagetable.com/?p=1031) "named channel", since it already revealed its existence when accepting the creation of the channel.
-This is used for the "FILE NOT FOUND" case for Commodore drives on [layer 4](https://www.pagetable.com/?p=1038).
+* There is no way to detect whether the sender exists.
+When a device is told to send, there are no specified timing requirements about when it has to pull the CLK line.

-XXX frame error: no receiver pulls DATA within 1000 µs at the end of the byte = timeout
+* If no receiver pulls DATA within 1000 µs at the end of the transmission of a byte (after step 28), a receiver timeout is raised.

-XXX step 4, sender delays for > 512 µs = timeout
+* If the sender does not pull CLK within 512 µs after step 3, a sender timeout is raised.
+The sender hits this timeout on purpose to signal an empty stream.

 ### Timing